Set host values based on event data

 [<unique_stanza_name>] REGEX = <your_regex> FORMAT = host::$1 DEST_KEY = MetaData:Host

-<unique_stanza_name>can be anything, and is what you will use to refer to the transform from the props.conf configuration file.
-Best practice for it to reflect that it involves a host value.
+<unique_stanza_name>part of the syntax to refer to the transform from the props.conf configuration file.
+A best practice is for it to reflect that it involves a host value.

 <your_regex>is the regular expression that identifies where in the event you want to extract the host value and assign that value as the default field for that event.

 FORMAT = host::$1writes the